k1llerfr0g22/payload1/README.md

-# this repo is discontinued.... also the code doesnt work
+# this repo is discontinued.... also the code doesnt works